moody/Waffle/README.md

 - **`onLayout`** — Called with this child's frame and resolved width/height, after its `children` (if any) are laid out.
 - **`defaultFrameFactory`** — Creates a frame for any descendant that gives neither `frame` nor its own `frameFactory`.
 Does not apply to this node; even the tree's actual root needs its own `frame`/`frameFactory`, nothing above it to inherit a fallback from.

-The root passed to `Waffle:Flex()` (`WaffleFlexRootNode`) accepts all of the above. `size`/`crossSize`/`alignSelf`/`order` have no effect there, there's nothing above the root to resize, align, or reorder among siblings; everything else, `align`/`hidden`/`onLayout`/`defaultFrameFactory` included, still applies, same as for any child, `align` in particular works exactly the same as it does anywhere else, since it's about how a node treats its own children, not how it's treated by a parent.
+The root passed to `Waffle:Flex()` (`WaffleFlexRootNode`) accepts all of the above. `size`/`crossSize`/`alignSelf`/`order` have no effect there, there's nothing above the root to resize, align, or reorder among siblings; everything else, `align`/`justify`/`hidden`/`onLayout`/`defaultFrameFactory` included, still applies, same as for any child, `align`/`justify` in particular work exactly the same as they do anywhere else, since both are about how a node treats its own children, not how it's treated by a parent.
 It also has its own width/height, nothing above it can resolve that automatically:

 - **`width`** / **`height`** — The root's available size.